 This 10-night trip takes you to where the sun always shines!
 With three nights in Sorrento, three in Syracuse, and three in Taormina, you will visit Pompeii, lunch on Mt.
 Vesuvius, travel along the Amalfi Coast, cruise to Capri, and take a cable car up Mt.
 Etna.
 As a grand finale, you will experience Taormina, Sicily's most gracious city, from its best vantage point: the sea.

-- Private Mercedes transfers to and from airports
+- Private driver transfers to and from airports

-- Accommodation in selected hotels in the historic centers of Sorrento - 3 nights, Syracuse – 3 nights and Taormina – 3 nights
+- Accommodations: selected 4-star boutique hotels in the historic centers of Sorrento - 3 nights, Syracuse – 3 nights and Taormina – 3 nights

 - English-speaking local tour guides throughout your vacation

-- Private Tour of Pompeii with lunch and wine tasting in Villa on Mt.
+- Private Tour of Pompeii with lunch and wine tasting in wine producing villa on Mt.
 Vesuvius

 - Private Boat Tour of the Taormina Coastline